 Communication for remote employees can be tricky, even with technology like email, Microsoft team, or Kanban tools.
 However it’s a vital skill for the 43% of U.S. workers who work remotely.
 It is also an essential skill that the managers need to learn.

-The secret is getting comfortable with technology.
+The secret behind achieving this is getting comfortable with technology.
 “From the ubiquitous email to how to have meetings, everything is mediated through technology,” said Kevin Eikenberry, co-founder of the Remote Leadership Institute in Indianapolis.
 “We have to figure out how we’re going to work together and what we can expect from each other,” he said.